Excerpts from

 “I found it, Tommy!
 This is what we’ve been looking for!”
 He seemed genuinely excited.

-“What’s this about?
-What did you find?”
-I fired back, thinking, what has he gotten into now?
+what has he gotten into now?
 Is this another one of his crazy schemes—another dead end street?